-You must apply for a permit if you want to begin a new discharge to a surface water in or within 500m of a designated sensitive area.
+You must apply for a permit if you want to begin a new discharge to surface water in or within 500m of a designated sensitive area.
 A sensitive area includes special conservation sites, designated bathing water, protected shellfish water or special protection areas.
 You also need a permit if the discharge is within 200m of an aquatic local nature reserve, or within 50m of a chalk river or aquatic local wildlife site.

 You must contact the Environment Agency to check if you are in or near a designated sensitive area.

 Your new discharge must go to an area that has water flow year-round.
-It will not be allowed flow to watercourses that seasonally dry up.
+It will not be allowed the flow to watercourses that seasonally dry up.

-A partial drainage field is a system for discharging to water, which allows effluent to drain into the ground when levels in the watercourse are low, and into the watercourse when groundwater levels are high.
+A partial drainage field is a system for discharging water, which allows effluent to drain into the ground when levels in the watercourse are low, and into the watercourse when groundwater levels are high.
 A partial drainage field can only be used with a small sewage treatment plant and must be within 10m of the edge of the watercourse.